reflexson/paul-cox-code-quiz/README.md

 simply navigate to the website or source code to interact with this project.

-Here is a gif that shows the functionality of the site
+Here is a gif that shows the functionality of the site(it takes a second to load)

 ![alt text](./assets/IMGS/Code%20Quiz.gif)